The Dream Act – Deferred Action for Childhood Arrivals (DACA) and Juvenile Records

 Deferred Action status allows an individual to apply for a work permit (employment authorization) for a two-year period.
 Deferred Action does not provide lawful status.

-Individuals who meet the following requirements can apply for Deferred Action for Childhood Arrivals:
+Individuals who meet the following requirements can apply for The Dream Act or the Deferred Action for Childhood Arrivals:

 - Were under the age of 31 as of June 15, 2012;